pagkly/Zed/Investopedia3/How Return on Equity Works.md

 For company A, the growth rate is 10.5%, or ROE times the retention ratio, which is 15% times 70%.
 Business B's growth rate is 13.5%, or 15% times 90%.

-This analysis is referred to as the [sustainable growth rate](https://www.investopedia.com/video/play/sustainable-growth-rate/) model.
+This analysis is referred to as the [[sustainable growth rate]](https://www.investopedia.com/video/play/sustainable-growth-rate/) model.
 Investors can use this model to make estimates about the future and to identify stocks that may be risky because they are running ahead of their sustainable growth ability.
 A stock that is growing slower than its sustainable rate could be undervalued, or the market may be discounting risky signs from the company.
 In either case, a growth rate that is far above or below the sustainable rate warrants additional investigation.

 This comparison seems to make business B more attractive than company A, but it ignores the advantages of a higher dividend rate that may be favored by some investors.
 We can modify the calculation to estimate the stock’s dividend growth rate, which may be more important to income investors.

 ## Estimating the Dividend Growth Rate

-Continuing with our example from above, the [dividend growth rate](https://www.investopedia.com/terms/d/dividendgrowthrate.asp) can be estimated by multiplying ROE by the [payout ratio](https://www.investopedia.com/terms/p/payoutratio.asp).
+Continuing with our example from above, the [[dividend growth rate]](https://www.investopedia.com/terms/d/dividendgrowthrate.asp) can be estimated by multiplying ROE by the [[payout ratio]](https://www.investopedia.com/terms/p/payoutratio.asp).
 The payout ratio is the percentage of net income that is returned to common shareholders through dividends.
 This formula gives us a sustainable dividend growth rate, which favors company A.

 The company A dividend growth rate is 4.5%, or ROE times the payout ratio, which is 15% times 30%.
 Business B's dividend growth rate is 1.5%, or 15% times 10%.
 A stock that is growing its dividend far above or below the sustainable dividend growth rate may indicate risks that should be investigated.